b-zago/rikami/README.md

 # Rikami

+Typical workflow for both local work and with API can be found [here](https://github.com/b-zago/k3s-cluster#deployments).

+## Summary

-A CLI tool to help me manage my Kubernetes manifests.
+Rika is a CLI tool to help me automate process of deployment to my cluster.

-In short it is used to automate generating Helm charts (mainly values files) with the help of preconfigured templates and functions.
+In short it is used to automate generating Helm charts with the help of preconfigured templates and functions and deploying that helm chart as an application directly to the cluster.

 Generated charts are using [rikami chart library](https://github.com/b-zago/rikami-charts) to create desired resources.

-There is also a [rikami api](https://github.com/b-zago/rikami-api) which enables the process of deployment to be fully automatic.
-It generates charts from application templates available in it's repo and pushes them directly to a repo containing k8s manifests.
+With the help of [rikami api](https://github.com/b-zago/rikami-api) process of deployment can be fully automatic.
+It generates charts from application templates available in it's repo and pushes them directly to a target repo.

 This readme might not be up to date as I'm constantly developing this project, but it should contain most of the functionality.